astropy/photutils/docs/psf.rst

 flexible, while still providing a "batteries included" approach with a default implementation that's suitable for many use cases.

+There is also a specification of the block diagrams at :doc:`psf_spec/index`

 Basic Usage
 ^^^^^^^^^^^